Llancaiach Fawr: Media and events

 The building has been used in many TV and film productions, including Doctor Who; and the S4C children's series Dan Glo.
 In an episode of Time Team, archaeologists dug in the grounds in search of the house's predecessor.
 No evidence of a previous dwelling was found, but several old coins and some Bronze Age pottery were found.
 The Urdd Eisteddfod was held on the site in 2015.

 Reputed paranormal activity

 The house is considered by paranormal enthusiasts to be a haunted site.
+Liam Garrahan, a journalist with Wales Online visited the house in 2018 and detailed four spirits said to haunt the manor, but observed nothing.